Cris Cyborg Vacates Invicta Belt, Calls Out Germaine de Randamie In Video

-Cristiane “Cyborg” Justino is healthy, cleared by USADA and ready for her first title shot in the UFC.
+Cristiane “Cyborg” Justino is healthy, cleared by U.S. Anti-Doping Agency and ready for her first title shot in the UFC.

 The Brazilian MMA star posted a video on YouTube on Friday to announce she is vacating her Invicta FC title and called out UFC women’s featherweight champion Germaine de Randamie to a title fight at UFC 214 in California.